-- (c) Part 3 of Special Needs Definition for Applicable Child.
-A reasonable, but unsuccessful, effort has been made to place the child with adoptive parents without providing adoption or Medicaid assistance.
-The only exception to this requirement is where it would be against the best interests of the child because of the existence of significant emotional ties with prospective adoptive parents while in the care of the parents as a foster child or relative placement. - (2) The Applicable Child with special needs must MEET ONE of the four eligibility requirements described in paragraphs (a), (b), (c), or (d) below at the time of the initiation of adoption proceedings: - (a) The Applicable Child was in the care of a public or licensed private child-placing agency or Indian tribal organization pursuant to a judicial removal or a voluntary placement agreement.
-The Department/CBC must determine that the Applicable Child was in the care of a public or licensed private child-placing agency or Indian tribal organization pursuant to: - 1.
-An involuntary removal in accordance with a judicial determination to the effect that it was contrary to the welfare (CTW) of the child to remain in the home; or, - 2.
+- d.
+Eligibility Path.
+There are separate Eligibility Paths to determine if an Applicable Child or a Not Applicable Child is eligible for Title IV-E adoption assistance. - (1) An Applicable Child who meets the Special Needs criteria must meet one of the four eligibility requirements described below: - (a) At the time of the initiation of adoption proceedings, the child was in the care of a public or licensed private child-placing agency or Indian tribal organization pursuant to: - $\underline{1}$ .
+A court-ordered removal in accordance with a judicial determination to the effect that it was contrary to the welfare (CTW) of the child to remain in the home; or, - 2.
 A voluntary placement agreement or voluntary relinquishment.
 For an Applicable Child who is in placement due to a voluntary placement agreement, a Title IV-E foster care payment does not have to be made.